sgorgun/matrix-linear-combination-task-python/README.md

 \end{pmatrix}
 ```

-Expected output: `ValueError` exception is raised as the matrix and weight are not compatible.
+Expected output: `ValueError` exception is raised as the matrix and the weights are not compatible.

 Please use a template for the implementation (`tasks/linear_combination:linear_combination`).